 There are several transportation options:

 - Fiesta Express Park & Ride.
 The Fiesta Express lets you beat the traffic.
 Instead of driving to the Balloon Fiesta Park, you can go to one of several locations and take a Park & Ride.
 The locations are Coronado Mall, Hoffmantown Church, Cottonwood Mall and Intel on the weekends.
 Tickets must be purchased online.
 More information, including ticket prices, is here.
-(Please note, there is no Park & Ride service Monday-Wednesday.)
+(Please note, there is no Park & Ride service Monday-Thursday.)
 If you need a ride to any of these locations, Uber is available.

 - Biking.
 The free Bike Valet service is staffed by local bicycle group volunteers, who will help you safely store your bike once you reach the park by a nearby trail.
 Find out more here, including details about the trails and Bike Valet times.

 - Public parking.
 Availability for public parking is first come, first served.
 You can view maps of the park here.

 - Your hotel may also have a shuttle service to the park.